konkinit/llm_finetuning/README.md

 # LLM Finetuning

-A project to get hands-on LLM finetuning by finetuning a Mistral model on custom dataset I created.
+A project to get hands-on LLM finetuning by finetuning an LLM on a custom dataset.

 ## ToDo
 - Document code